Skip to content

 python pace/orchestrator.py --day 2

-FORGE now has context about Day 1 via SCRIBE’s engineering document.
-It implements the login endpoint, referencing the User model written yesterday.
+FORGE now has context about story-1 via SCRIBE’s engineering document.
+It implements the login endpoint, referencing the User model built in the previous story.

 GATE HOLD scenario